John and Gerry's Orchids of Britain and Europe

 santonica was first described from Charente, France by Mathe and Melki in 1994 and is a member of the O. tetraloniae group of Ophrys.
 Its name means "from Saintonge", this being the specific location in the department of Charente where it was initially recognized.

 It has an unusual distribution from the Bordeaux region of western France across to the southeast around Alpes Maritimes.
-Within this range it is highly localised and can be absent from many apparently suitable locations.
-Apart from being strictly an orchid of calcareous soils, its habitat preferences don't seem to be particularly demanding and so the large gaps in distribution are not easily explained.
+Within this range it is highly localized and can unaccountably be absent from many apparently suitable locations.
+Apart from being strictly an orchid of calcareous soils, its habitat preferences do not seem to be particularly demanding, which makes the large gaps in distribution all the more difficult to explain.

 The pictures are all from Alpes Maritimes and date from the beginning of June.